freeformz/heroku-buildpack-io/README.md

 # What is this?

-Build Pack for the [IO Language](http://www.iolanguage.com/)
+Build Pack for the [Io Language](http://www.iolanguage.com/)

-The first push will suck because cmake, libevent  and IO needs to be compiled.
+The first push will suck because cmake, libevent and Io needs to be compiled.
-After that it is cached, at least until the version of IO changes.
+After that it is cached, at least until the version of Io changes.

 # How to use